Current State Requirements

 NAVEX Global enables organizations to address these and other ethics and compliance requirements through our market-leading hotline and incident management solution, policy management solution, third-party risk management and eLearning training solution.

 Our anti-harassment training course, Workplace Harassment, has been updated at a 24 month cadence for more than 15 years.
 The current editions of the course, WPH 6 and WPH7, align to the requirements of the New York and other anti-harassment regulations.
-Our latest edition, WPH8, will be available in January, 2019, and addresses all current federal and state anti-harassment training requirements.
+Our latest edition, WPH8, is now available and addresses all current federal and state anti-harassment training requirements.

 Please consult with your counsel to define which state and local laws apply to your organization, and what your obligations are to align to them.
 The law firm of Baker McKenzie partners with NAVEX Global, and regularly advises businesses on issues of sexual harassment, ethics and compliance.